 They essentially strike the perfect balance between fearlessness and compassion.

-However, when the proper time is not dedicated to teaching a German Shepherd right from wrong, they may bark excessively and show aggressive behavior to unknown objects, animals and people.
+However, when the proper time is not dedicated to teaching a German Shepherd right from wrong, they may exhibit dominant and sometimes aggressive traits.

-Make sure before you bring a new German Shepherd into your life that you know its background.
-Traumatic events as a puppy can cause some of these negative behaviors.
+Make sure before you bring a new German Shepherd into your life that you know the background of the breed, and how to be a good owner.

 5) Don’t Like Being Left Alone